m10hit/TypeScript/README.md

 # TypeScript Features

-- Typed Superset of JS which compiles to plain JS.
+- Typed Superset of JS which transpiles to plain JS.
 - We can use data types to write our code (optional)

 # Why learn TypeScript

+- JS is Dynamically typed, which means JS doesn't know the type of a variable unless it is instantiated at runtime, which is too late
 - JS is unable to identify errors during development
 - JS can't identify if the scope of the variable exists or not
 - Sometimes, we assign string to an integer variable, which was declared with the purpose of having only integer values
 - We may call functions with mismatch parameters
+- TypeScript adds type support to JS
-- TypeScript gives an error right away when we write our code and prevents us from doing common mistakes
+- TypeScript gives an error right away when we write our code i.e. during compilation and prevents us from doing common mistakes
+- IDE support - intellisense support, ability to refactor code easily and red line when we have error.
-- TypeScript is an official language used in Angular 2.
+- TypeScript is an official language used in Angular 2 and is also used in React and Vue.

 ## Type Inference